joostdekeijzer/dkzr-events-maker/readme.txt

 == Description ==

-[Events Maker](http://www.dfactory.eu/plugins/events-maker/) is a fully featured event management plugin from [dFactory](http://www.dfactory.eu/) including recurring events, locations management, full calendar, iCal feed/files support and google maps integration.
+This is a fork of [Events Maker](http://www.dfactory.eu/plugins/events-maker/), a fully featured event management plugin from [dFactory](http://www.dfactory.eu/) including recurring events, locations management, full calendar, iCal feed/files support and google maps integration.

+Since the original plugin does not seem to be maintained, this fork is created.

 = Powerful, flexible events management =